cldellow/datasette-ui-extras/README.md

 ## Usage

-TBD
+The current version of the plug-in only adds read-only features.

+A future version will have configuration knobs to permit read-write of existing tables.

 ## Features

-- facets are dramatically different
-    - shown as a sidebar on the left
-    - loaded via ajax to ensure fast pageloads
-    - facet suggestions are not a thing any longer; facet by the column menu
-- tables have a "sticky" header that remains visible as you scroll (similar to "Freeze Rows" in Google Sheets)
+### Writing

+In progress.

+### Reading / browsing

+The plugin tries to emphasize your data, and de-emphasize any other chrome.

+- Tables have sticky headers so you can keep track of columns while scrolling big data sets.

+- Facets are rendered in a sidebar, lazy loaded after your core table has been shown.

+- We no longer suggest facets.
+Instead, use the cog menu on the column to add facets.

-- pressing `/` focuses the search box on tables that have one
+- Pressing `/` focuses the search box.

+- When viewing a single entry's page, we render the data as a vertical column, with one attribute per row.

-- JSON arrays of strings are displayed as a comma-separated list
+- JSON arrays of strings are displayed as a comma-separated list.
-- the row page defaults to a vertical view, not a tabular view

 ## Development